Ice hockey at the 1980 Winter Olympics: Format

-The IIHF ceased running a championship in Olympic years.
+The IIHF ceased running a World championship in Olympic years.
 Nations that did not participate in the Lake Placid Olympics were invited to compete in the inaugural Thayer Tutt Trophy in Ljubljana, Yugoslavia.

 Going into the games, the teams were ranked and divided into two groups.
 Teams were ranked based on performance during the 1979 World Ice Hockey Championships.
 Included were the eight teams in the 1979 top Championship Division (Pool "A") as well as the top four teams in the 1979, second-tier, "B" Pool tournament.
 While Poland finished 8th place in Pool A, the Netherlands, winners of Pool B, were ranked 8th while Poland was ranked 9th going into the Olympics.
 The total ranking was: Soviet Union (1), Czechoslovakia (2), Sweden (3), Canada (4), Finland (5), West Germany (6), United States (7), Netherlands (8), Poland (9), Romania (10), Norway (11), Japan (12).
 East Germany was originally ranked tenth, but declined to participate, with Japan filling their spot.